Tuberculosis (TB) - Topic Overview

 extrapulmonary TB.
 Treatment is often a success, but

 it is a long process.
 It usually takes about 6 to 9 months to treat TB.
-But some TB infections need up to 2 years to treat.
+But some TB infections need to be treated for up to 2 years.

 Tuberculosis is either latent or active.

 you have the TB bacteria in your body, but your body's defenses (immune system)

 are keeping it from turning into active TB.
 This means that you don't have any